 Organizations are striving to become more agile with the role of IT becoming paramount in importance.
 Fast roll-out, control and optimization of a wide variety of applications drives revenue, competitive advantages and customer satisfaction.
-These apps must be optimally delivered and secured regardless of where they reside-on-premise or in public, private or hybrid cloud deployments.
+These apps must be optimally delivered and secured regardless of where they reside-on-premise or in public cloud, private cloud or hybrid cloud deployments.

 Operations have partially overcome the resulting bottlenecks by eliminating hierarchical oriented designs.
 Some IT groups eradicated switch based network segmentation and instituted a flat, Layer 3 network involving leaf/spine solutions with more routing.
 Others leveraged overlay networks on existing Layer 3 networks by turning to Virtual Extensible LAN (VXLAN).
 An overlay network is a virtual network that is built on top of existing network Layer 2 and Layer 3 technologies to support elastic compute architectures.
 Flattening the network makes it more flexible and better able to handle virtualized computing, but does not go far enough.